Puteri Indonesia Pendidikan

 Puteri Indonesia Pendidikan (previously known as Puteri Indonesia Pendidikan & Kebudayaan; literally translates into: "Educational Princess of Indonesia") is one of the titles granted by the Puteri Indonesia beauty pageant.
 This title was previously called Puteri Indonesia Perdamaian which was used from 2016 to 2018.
 The titleholders of Puteri Indonesia Pendidikan represent Indonesia in the international beauty pageants.
 Puteri Indonesia Pendidikan is traditionally crowned in March, alongside the celebration of International Women's Day.'

-The reigning Puteri Indonesia Pendidikan 2025 is Rinanda Aprillya Maharani of East Kalimantan, who was crowned on 2 May 2025 in Jakarta Convention Center.
+The reigning Puteri Indonesia Pendidikan is Gisela Belicia Alma Thesalonica Silalahi of DKI Jakarta 2, who was crowned on April 24, 2026 in Jakarta Convention Center.